Strivin0311/llms-learning/dev/inference/rag.md

 # Retrieval-Augmented Generation (RAG)
-*Here're some resources about Retrieval-Augmented Generation with LLMs*
+*Here're some resources about Retrieval-Augmented Generation for LLMs*

 ## Method